software-students-fall2022/specification-exercise-team-7/README.md

 ## Stakeholders

-See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

 * Nolan Song: as a casual cook
 - want to cook as fast as possible
 - only go to groceries when he have plenty free time